studybug/Recommendations-with-IBM/README.md

 ## Introduction
 For this project I analyzed user interactions of articles on the IBM Watson Studio platform, and used code to make recommendations for them about new articles that they will like.
-Below you can see an example of what the dashboard could look like displaying articles on the IBM Watson Platform.

 ## Project Tasks